Rojuinex/xi3-linux-wifi/README.md

-Script to install wireless drivers for Belkin N300 on openSUSE 11.4
+Script to install wireless drivers for the X5A computer using the Belkin N300 wireless usb running openSUSE 11.4